Categories

 A Recent Example: Two Co-Buyers, Two Co-Signers, Four Schedules

 A recent file of mine had two co-buyers and two co-signers, four signers total.
 Each one lived in a different city.
 Each one kept a different schedule.
 Under the old model, this kind of deal drags closing out by a week while everyone tries to find a mutual two-hour window.
 With UWM’s virtual mortgage closing, though, each of the four signed at their own convenience.
 The whole signing wrapped inside a single business day.
+All four sat in different time zones; the property was here in South King County.

 Overall, the narrative for my client flipped completely.
 What used to feel like extreme inconvenience for the people doing them a favor became extreme convenience instead.
 That’s not a small thing.
 Treat co-signers and co-buyers well at closing, and they say yes the next time a family member asks for help.